Author's Note: This is my very first fic that contains femmeslash. Who would've ever thought that it would be for a Nickelodeon show? Oh, the irony…

 Yes, she loves the stares, loves being everyone's main topic of discussion.

-At lunch, Jade suddenly goes missing.
+At lunchtime, Jade suddenly goes missing.

 "You checked all the girls' bathrooms?"
 Beck asks, a trace of exhaustion in his voice (because this whole thing is starting to wear him out).